Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/news/speke-cpix.md

 The specification was developed by the DASH IF Interoperability WG in the Content Protection and Security TF lead by <a href="https://www.linkedin.com/in/laurentpiron/">Laurent Piron</a> (Nagra) as well as by the work item coordinators <a href="https://www.linkedin.com/in/nicolasweil/">Nicolas Weil</a> (AWS Elemental) and <a href="https://www.linkedin.com/in/michael-stattmann-a22719/">Michael Stattmann</a> (castLabs).

-The specification was made possible by the generous contributions and support of member companies: Akamai, Amazon, BuyDRM, castLabs,	EZDRM, Hulu, Lufthansa Systems, Nagra	and Unified Streaming.
+The specification was made possible by the generous contributions and support of member companies: Akamai, Amazon, Axinom, BuyDRM, castLabs,	EZDRM, Hulu, Lufthansa Systems, Nagra	and Unified Streaming.